GuangyWang/stripeDiff/README.md

         [-l length] defines row and column number of split submatrix.
 Default: 300 [-o outDir] defines the path to output files.
 It must be set if the two input matrices are not under the same directory
         [-r resolution] defines the bin size.
-If it is not provided, the bin number of identified stripes will be output [-f] runs in a mode without estimating stripe length, which is faster than default mode
+If it is not provided, the bin number of identified stripes will be output [-c cutoff] defines maximum interaction in matrix A and atrix B. e.g., 100,100 If "-c" is not provided, the number will be calculated based on input matrices [-f] runs in a mode without estimating stripe length, which is faster than default mode

 ## Input